 The Community College League of California is made up of a small, but mighty team that is dedicated to serving our members – California's 73 community college districts.
 If you have any questions about the League, do not hesitate to contact someone from our team.

 Lisa Mealoy serves as the League’s Chief Operating Officer as well as overseeing the District Services, Events, Corporate Partners and Sponsorship departments.
 Before joining the League in 2016, Lisa served as the Executive Director of The Friends of Sutter’s Fort, overseeing the operations, community relations, fundraising and public-private partnerships.
-She is currently pursuing her MBA degree with anticipated completion in early 2023.
+She holds an Masters in Business administration and Bachelors in Political Science.

 Agnes joined the League in November of 2016 and brings a strong desire to work on behalf of community colleges where service is central to the mission of the work.
 She currently serves as the League's Senior Executive Assistant.
 In this role she supports the League’s CEO, the two policy boards, California Community College Trustees (CCCT) Board, the Chief Executive Officers of the California Community Colleges (CEOCCC) Board, and the League’s operational board, the League Board of Directors.
 She previously worked at the Santa Monica College (SMC) Foundation as their Operations & Project Manager.
 Agnes is a native of Poland and a UC Davis alumnus.